AnastasiiaRadaeva/Animating-Graph/README.md

 ## About
 This is the project by [Catlike Coding's tutorial](https://catlikecoding.com/unity/tutorials/basics/building-a-graph/).
 This is an animated sine wave with changing block colours and possibility to change resolution of graph (in inspector of Graph object).
-Two different shaders with different render pipelines (Point Surface - shader with default RP; Point URP - shader with Universal RP) were created.
+There are two different shaders with different render pipelines (Point Surface - shader with default RP; Point URP - shader with Universal RP).
 ## Documentation
 Colours in shaders depend on parameters:
 * Point Surface - R and B colour components depend on X and Y.